 Attacks often last from 30 seconds to 2 minutes.
 You remain aware during the attack.

-During the attack, your head falls forward, your jaw will drop, and your knees may buckle.
+During the attack, your head falls forward, your jaw drops, and your knees may buckle.

 In severe cases, you may fall and stay paralyzed for as long as several minutes.